eddyson-de/tapestry-react/README.md

 To speed things up, you can have the files pre-compiled and minified upon registry startup using https://github.com/eddyson-de/tapestry-minification-cache-warming.
 ### Calling server-side code
 You will probably end up having a lot of React components that do not have an associated page class.
 If this is the case and you find yourself wanting a proper REST API rather than component- or page-level event handlers, have a look at https://github.com/tynamo/tapestry-resteasy.

-## React 15
-There is an RC for `tapestry-react` available (currently 0.7.0-rc-4) which ships with a React 15 RC.
-Use it at your own risk.